I had 14 Custom GPTs. Most of them were a waste of time.

 Say “Build me a skill that...” and describe what you want.
 Install it.
 Use it for a week.
 See if you go back to the old way.

-I started with a weekly business report generator — the same one shown in the SKILL.md example above.
-Took 87 seconds to create.
-Saved me about 25 minutes every Friday.
+I started with the weekly business report generator shown above.
+87 seconds to create, 25 minutes saved every Friday.
 That’s 21 hours a year from a file I built in under 2 minutes.
+Then I built 6 more in the same afternoon.
+The 11 Custom GPTs those replaced?
+Already deleted.

 What’s the one task you’d automate first?